Amherst

 Do not schedule the second campus unless the first official visit leaves a real buffer.

-Amherst is the college-town lane.
-Springfield is the western city lane for museums, basketball, and Union Station arrival.
+Amherst is the college-town option.
+Springfield is the western-city option for museums, basketball, and Union Station arrival.

-Let the fixed appointment decide: admissions in Amherst, city anchors in Springfield.
+Let the fixed appointment decide: admissions in Amherst, the major city attractions in Springfield.

 Trip plans